What is Organizational Psychology, and Why is it Growing so Rapidly in the United States?

 - Identify core personality traits that work best for specific roles

 - Help companies select and promote the best candidates

 - Evaluate the effectiveness of newly implemented training programs or workplace protocols

 - Research consumer behavior and marketing trends

-Industrial-organizational psychologists may be employed in a variety of settings, such as consulting firms, research and development firms, colleges and universities, large corporations, and community organizations.
-In addition to working in-house or by consultation, I/O psychologists also work with research groups to explore aspects of employment such as methods to improve employee engagement, company culture, sexual harassment, and stigmas in the workplace.
+Industrial-organizational psychologists may be employed in a variety of settings, such as consulting firms, I-O psychology consulting firms, research and development firms, colleges and universities, large corporations, psychology companies, and community organizations.
+In addition to working in-house or by consultation, I-O psychologists also work with research groups to explore aspects of employment such as using research methods to improve employee engagement, job analysis, company culture, sexual harassment, and stigmas in the workplace.

 Industrial-Organizational Psychology Outlook

 Are you thinking about pursuing a career in industrial-organizational psychology?
-If so, graduate-level training could help you move forward in this growing field.
+If so, graduate-level training could help you move forward in this growing field of I-O psychology.
 The California School of Professional Psychology offers both a Master’s and PhD Programs for students wishing to turn their experience into expertise, and expertise into leadership.
 Coursework involves in-depth training, both in the classroom and in the field, led by experts in the field.

 Get started in an industrial-organizational psychology education by enrolling in the Masters or Ph.D. in Organizational Psychology degree program.
 Contact an Admissions Counselor at Alliant International University.